celinetang/Certification_JEDHA/Block1_Lead/README.md

 - The source code is written in Python 3.
 - To locally run app and API you need Docker and Heroku
+- requirements.txt are included in each folder
+- To run Kafka you need to create a confluent cluster account

 ## Team contributors
 Ophélie Jouffroy<br/>